TheYellowRabbit9/EG18SPFNAFLOL/README.md

 Help me.

-I don't knowhow to make the code run on a site.
+I don't know how to make the code run on a site.
 Please help me.
 Try to contribute.

 Please.

 PLEASE!